Grant funding overview for wider Wellington Region

 Trillian Trust has a venue in Wairarapa.
 The cut-off date for each meeting is midnight on the 10th of the month.

 The funding must go towards an event or initiative that enhances one or more of their communities: Wairarapa, Flaxmere, Pahiatua, Rimutaka or Porirua.
 They are keeping their application rounds open and may consider things of an urgent nature, but all non-urgent applications will be told to reapply at a later date.
-Closing dates for funding rounds are listed as:
+Closing date for the next funding rounds is 2 November 2020.

 Lottery grant requests must align with one of the Board’s criteria: